-The instructor will attempt to answer every student email received within two (2) working days of the time the message was received unless the email requests information already posted on Brightspace, Discord, or in this course outline.
+The instructor will attempt to answer every student's email within three (3) working days from the message received unless the email requests information already posted on Brightspace, the discussion forum, or this course outline.
 To ensure that all announcements are received, students are expected to check their email daily.

-All materials created for this course (including, but not limited to, lecture notes, recorded videos, in-class examples, tutorial exercises, assignments, examinations, and posted solutions) remain the intellectual property of the instructor.
+All materials created for this course (including, but not limited to, lecture notes, in-class examples, tutorial exercises, assignments, examinations, and posted solutions) remain the intellectual property of the instructor.
 These materials are intended for the personal and non-transferable use of students registered in the current offering of the course.
 Reposting, reproducing, or redistributing any course materials, in part or whole, without the written consent of the instructor, is strictly prohibited.